Mycena rosea - Rosy Bonnet

 Stem

-White or pale pink, smooth with longitudinal fibres, the stem tapers only slightly towards the apex.
+White or pale pink, smooth with longitudinal fibres, the hollow stem tapers only slightly towards the apex.
 There is no stem ring.

 The base of the stem is slightly downy where it enters the leaf litter.